thi-ng/umbrella/README.md

 yarn build
 ```

-Once the entire mono-repo has been built, individual packages can be built like so:
+Once the entire mono-repo has been fully built at least once before,
+individual packages can then be (re)built like so:

 ```bash
 lerna run build --scope @thi.ng/transducers